navinsubramani/gRPC-LabVIEW-Example/README.md

 # gRPC-LabVIEW-Example
-This repository contains the list of examples to demonstrate the gRPC LabVIEW capability.
+This repository contains the examples to demonstrate the gRPC LabVIEW capability and gRPC use cases.
+It is initially made for the GLA summit 2021.